MohamedBassem/E-Bachelor/WhatIDid.md

 ### 31/3/2015 Meeting
 - Wrote the first draft for the communication protocol.
 - Digged into the code understanding how {Strings, Scanner, BatchSpec} works.
+- Wrote a proof of concept parser for the protocol.

 ### 19/3/2015 Meeting